darielgaizta/TA/README.md

 2. Enter `./start`
 3. Server will be ready on port 8000.

-For MacOS users, the file might not be executable so you have to run `chmod +x start.sh` in your terminal.
+For MacOS users, you might get permission denied so you have to run `chmod +x start.sh` in your terminal.

 &copy; 18220009, All rights reserved.